ACER continued

 ACER palmatum 'Beni kagami'

-"Red mirror" Vigorous when young, slowing as it develops; with long pendulous shoots cascading to the ground.
+"Red mirror" Vigorous when young, slowing as it develops; with long pendulous shoots cascading almost to the ground.
 Deeply divided leaves with incised lobes, open purple red, becoming brown red in summer, then crimson in autumn.
 An excellent plant which gives good effect rapidly.
 3-4m

-ACER palmatum 'Beni Kawa'
+ACER palmatum 'Beni kawa'

 ACER palmatum 'Beni komachi'